3b/3bgl-shader/README.md

 #### Running the example programs

 Example program uses GLUT and GLU, and expects GLSL version 330.
-Most lisp lisp dependencies should be available in quicklisp, aside from possibly [mathkit](https://github.com/lispgames/mathkit).
+Most lisp dependencies should be available in quicklisp, aside from possibly [mathkit](https://github.com/lispgames/mathkit).

 Load `3bgl-shader-example.asd` through ASDF or Quicklisp, then run `(3bgl-shader-example:run-example)`.
 That should create a window with